mezo-org/musd/docs/README.md

 Flow of Funds

-1. Liquidator sends liquidation request to TroveManager
+1. Liquidator sends liquidation request to Trove Manager
 2. Liquidator receives gas compensation (MUSD)
 3. Stability Pool burns the MUSD required to buy the debt
 4. Liquidator receives 0.5% of the liquidated BTC
-5. Remaining BTC collateral is sent from the ActivePool to the StabilityPool
+5. Remaining BTC collateral is sent from the Active Pool to the Stability Pool

 Anyone can deposit into the Stabily Pool and proportionately acquire discounted BTC when a liquidation occurs, however it is not expected that users will deposit into the Stability Pool.
 Unlike Liquity v1 there are no direct incentives for depositing into the Stability Pool.
 This means the yield from being a Stability Pool depositor would be purely based on the liquidations that occur.